-OSP Rationale for security objectives P.SEP This policy requires that those responsible for the TOE ensure that hardware running the TOE provides independent partitions.
-The partitions are separated from each other by the environment with objective OE.SIE that provides a special execution environment software component enforcing that objective.
-In additional of the component of the com P.HMC_Network In addition to restricting physical access to the HMC, OE.Phys_Prot requires that access via the remote support facility must also be prevented since this facility is not necessarily secure and outside of the TOE.
+OSP Rationale for security objectives P.SEP This policy requires that those responsible for the TOE ensure that the hardware running the TOE provides independent partitions.
+These partitions are separated from each other by the environment with the objective OE.SIE that provides a special execution environment for a software component enforcing that objective.
+In addition, OE.CHANNEL provides the capability of associating I/O resources to logical partitions to restrict access to arbitrary I/O resources.
+P.HMC_Network In addition to restricting physical access to the HMC, OE.Phys_Prot requires that access via the remote support facility must also be prevented since this facility is not necessarily secure and outside of the TOE.

-Table 6: Sufficiency of objectives enforcing Organizational Security Policies
+Table 5: Sufficiency of objectives enforcing Organizational Security Policies

-Version: 10.7 Classification: Unclassified Page 27 of 63 Last update: 2011-07-08
+Version: 12.6 Classification: Public Page 24 of 60 Last update: 2012-11-15